 Smokehead is a brand of bottler Ian Macleod.
 Ardbeg, Lagavulin, Laphroaig etc. all these distilleries are supposed to be the contents of Smokehead.
 Although the aromas sometimes point more to one than the other of these distilleries, Ian Macleod never discloses where he acquires the distillate.
 The label indicates Smokehead as an Islay single malt, so it comes from a single distillery and is neither a Blended Malt nor a Blended Scotch.

-Nose: Ben Nevis Coire Leis reveals delicate aromas of ripe fruit, honey and vanilla.
-Mouth: On the palate, this whisky reveals gourmet notes of caramel, baked pears and walnuts.
-Finish: The finish is long and warm, marked by spicy and woody touches.
+Nose: Annandale Man o'Words offers intense aromas of ripe fruit, caramel and vanilla.
+Mouth: On the palate, there are notes of nuts, cereal and cinnamon, with a hint of toasty oak.
+Finish: The finish is long and warm, marked by spicy notes and a light touch of smoke.

 Typical smokiness, extremely peaty and aged in Oloroso Sherry casks.
 Full-bodied, fruity, powerful, spicy but still silky.
 An explosive whisky!